Ryū Murakami: Works

 Murakami's first work was the short novel Almost Transparent Blue, written while he was still a university student.
 It deals with promiscuity and drug use among disaffected youth.
 Critically acclaimed as a new style of literature, it won the Gunzo Prize for New Writers in 1976, despite some objections on the grounds of decadence.
-Later the same year, his Blue won the Akutagawa Prize, going on to become a bestseller.
+Later the same year, it won the Akutagawa Prize, going on to become a bestseller.

 In 1980, Murakami published a much longer novel, Coin Locker Babies, again to critical acclaim, and won the 3rd Noma Liberal Arts New Member Prize.
-Coin Locker Babies, became a popular novel among Japanese punks and alienated youths.
+It became a popular novel among Japanese punks and alienated youths.
 Next came the autobiographical novel 69, and then Ai to Gensō no Fascism (1987), revolving around the struggle to reform Japan's survival-of-the-fittest society with a secret "Hunting Society".
 His work Topaz (1988) concerns a sado-masochistic woman's radical expression of her sexuality.

 Murakami's The World in Five Minutes From Now (1994) is written as a point of view in a parallel universe version of Japan, and was nominated for the 30th Tanizaki Prize.
 In 1996 he continued his autobiography 69, and released the Murakami Ryū Movie and Novel Collection.
 He also won the Taiko Hirabayashi Prize.
 The same year, he wrote the novel Topaz II about a female high school student engaged in "compensated dating", which later was adapted as the live-action film Love & Pop by anime director Hideaki Anno.
 His Popular Hits of the Showa Era concerns the escalating firepower in a battle between five teenage male and five middle-aged female social rejects.
-Literary scholar Barbara Greene suggests that the text reveals how "the invisible violence of post-Bubble Japan’s social order is made explicit through a low-stakes, yet hyperviolent, guerilla war undertaken by a set of ludicrous and narcissistic characters whose increasingly deadly attacks are met with public indifference.
+Literary scholar Barbara Greene suggests that the text reveals how "the invisible violence of post-Bubble Japan's social order is made explicit through a low-stakes, yet hyperviolent, guerilla war undertaken by a set of ludicrous and narcissistic characters whose increasingly deadly attacks are met with public indifference.
 Within the consumer-capitalist social order, personal satisfaction is the paramount goal..."